axelcarapinha/ProxyLinks/README.md

 # ProxyLinks
-Bash script to use a server as a proxy.
+Bash script to use a server as a proxy or ssh from a container safely.
-⚠️ In development, some features may not work.

 <!-- TABLE OF CONTENTS -->
 <details>